Ivo-Balbaert/The_Way_to_Mojo/book/1B_General_info_about_Mojo.md

 Documentation and manuals can be found at the Modular/Mojo [Website](https://www.modular.com/mojo), particularly in the [Docs section](https://docs.modular.com/mojo/).

+[Online Playground](https://docs.modular.com/mojo/playground): here you can experiment with code online, download it when you could use it locally, or share it through a GitHub gist.

 Local SDK: [Developer portal](https://developer.modular.com)

 [Weekly newsletter:](https://www.modular.com/newsletters/)